-The student advocacy efforts of the Dean of Students Office include the following:
+The student advocacy efforts of the Office of the Dean of Students include the following:

 The Campus Assessment, Resource, and Education (CARE) Team can help students with issues that included but are not limited to depression, anxiety, panic attacks, erratic behavior, missing extended class time, substance use/abuse, medical problems, self-destructive behavior, family issues, adjustment issues, etc.